Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas: Abstract

 \section{Abstract}

 In this paper, we extend the class of admissible functions for the trace formula of the second order in the self-adjoint, unitary, and contraction cases for a perturbation in the Hilbert-Schmidt class $\Sp^2(\hilh)$ by assuming a certain factorization of the divided difference $f^{[2]}$.
 This class is the natural one to ensure that the second order Taylor remainder is a trace class operator.
-It encompasses all the classes of functions for which the trace formula was previously known.
+These results substantially extend analogous results of \cite{CoLemSkSu19}, \cite{ChPrSk24}, \cite{ChDaPr24} and \cite{PoSu12}.
 Secondly, for a Schatten $\Sp^p$-perturbation, $1<p<\infty$, we prove general modified trace formulas for every $n$-times differentiable functions with bounded $n$-th derivative in the self-adjoint and unitary cases and for every $f$ such that $f$ and its derivatives are in the disk algebra $\A(\D)$ in the contraction case.
+En route, we establish the higher order differentiability of functions of contractions for such $f$, thereby generalizing an old result in \cite{Pe09}.